From the Guide to the Bodhisattva’s Way of Life

 And so, today, within the sight of all protectors, I summon beings, calling them to Buddhahood.”

-Excerpted from the English Translation of the Bodhicaryāvatāra
+Excerpted and adapted from the English Translation of the Bodhicaryāvatāra

 “The Way of the Bodhisattva” by Shantideva, Translation by Padmakara Translation Group , Shambhala 2011 pages, Section 3.7-34